SBTechnosoft/SCER-back-end/manuals/Endpoints/V1/products/httpMethods.md

 				...
 			}

-**NOTES:** List the product as per given parameter in header and companyId
+**NOTES:** List the product as per given parameter in header and companyId(searching and price-list)

 ##### `GET products/company/{companyId}/priceList`
 + Header